josfam/classattend/README.md

     python3 -m backend.api.v1.app
     ```

-  - Open a new terminal, navigate back to the frontend directory of the repository, and start the frontend
+  - Open a new terminal, navigate to the frontend directory of the repository, and start the frontend

     ```sh
     npm run dev
     ```

   - Copy and paste the url displayed in the frontend terminal in a browser.
 It should look something like this:

     ```sh
     http://localhost:5173/